stffffn/hugo-blog/content/posts/2023-03-14-nixos-amd-raphael-screen-issues.md

 A week ago I built a new desktop PC including an AMD Ryzen 7950x.
 For the time being I use its iGPU to run my 32" 4k monitor (LG 32BN67U-B) via HDMI.

-At the time of writing this post, the current NixOS version is 22.11, which comes with the 5.15.97 Linux kernel.
-Support for the iGPU of the new AMD Ryzen 7000 series CPUs (Raphael) comes with a later version of the kernel.
+At the time of writing this post, the current NixOS version is 22.11, which comes with the 5.15 Linux kernel.
+Support for the iGPU of the new AMD Ryzen 7000 series CPUs (Raphael) comes with a later version of the kernel (5.18).
 Therefore, the issues aren't specific to NixOS, but affect any Linux distribution that comes with a kernel that is too old.

-To use the latest kernel in NixOS I added `boot.kernelPackages = pkgs.linuxPackages_latest;` to the `configuration.nix` file.
+To use the latest kernel (6.2) in NixOS I added `boot.kernelPackages = pkgs.linuxPackages_latest;` to the `configuration.nix` file.

 Without any changes I booted straight to tty after the installation.
 With the latest kernel I was able to boot into LightDM and log into XFCE.
 Unfortunately, after rebooting, XFCE was flashing at my native resolution of 3840x2160.
 Reducing the resolution to 2560x1440 stopped the flashing.